 China’s sex ratio at birth is the most imbalanced in the world, with only 87 girls born per 100 boys.

 China has also taken strides to improve postnatal care.
 A law introduced by the State Council in 2012 increased paid maternity leave to 14 weeks, and in some provinces, an entire year.
-Although the standard 14 weeks pales in comparison to the paid leave offered by many wealthy European countries, it is a significant improvement over the US, which has no federally mandated leave.
+In 2016, China further extended maternity leave by an additional one to three months (depending on province).
+The length of maternity leave in China is now comparable to the paid leave offered by many wealthy European countries, and it is a significant improvement over the US, which has no federally mandated leave.